 Charity registration no: 642411

-If you decide to leave a bequest or establish a trust fund for Animals Asia, please fill out our reply form and let us know your plans.
+If you decide to leave a bequest or establish a trust fund for Animals Asia, please let us know your plans by contacting your local Animals Asia office.

 Why we give